 • Early dinner before Menin Gate ceremony or late dinner after ceremony (own expense).

 8.00 pm - This evening we experience the Menin Gate Last Post ceremony.
 After the ceremony free to wander around this beautiful Flemish market town completely rebuilt after WW1.
+Note that tomorrow ow is a VERY early start for the Dawn Service at Polygon Wood.

 Accommodation: *3-4 star Ypres Hotel